-The whole system of controls, financial or otherwise established by MANAGEMENT in order
+The whole system of controls, financial or otherwise established by MANAGEMENT in order to:

-1. Carry on the business in an orderly and efficient manner

-2. Ensure adherence to management policies

-3. Safeguard the business assets

-4. Safeguard the completeness and accuracy of records.
+- 1. Carry on the business in an orderly and efficient manner - 2.
+Ensure adherence to management policies - 3.
+Safeguard the business assets - 4.
+Safeguard the completeness and accuracy of records.

 An internal control system is a collection of controls or "internal controls".
 Two things are worthy of note here.
 Firstly it is management's job to install and maintain these internal controls.
 Secondly many internal controls set up by large companies are impractical for small companies.
 Managers of small companies have less need to depend on internal controls for the reliability of records because of their personal involvement in the day to day operations.
-There are eight types control
+There are eight types of internal controls:

-COURSE NAME : Auditing and corporate governance COURSE CODE:18PAU303A COURSE: II B.com.PA BATCH:2017-2020 complete transaction.
-The three elements of a transaction which need to be carried out by different people are:
+COURSE NAME : Auditing and corporate governanceCOURSE CODE:18PAU3032COURSE: II B.com.PABATCH:2017-2020